kuzzleio/kuzzle/doc/2/api/api-protocols/2-websocket/index.md

 ::: info
 The use of the **WebSocket protocol is recommended** whenever possible.
-This protocol should be used by default for web applications, machine-to-machine connections, users scripts and CLI.
+This protocol should be used by default for web applications, machine-to-machine connections, users scripts and CLIs.
 :::

 ### Configuration